Olympics-Swimming-American Murphy says 200m backstroke race 'probably not clean' | Sports-Games

 - Country:

-United States swimmer Ryan Murphy said Friday's 200m backstroke final was "probably not clean" after he lost his Olympic title to Russian Evgeny Rylov.
-Murphy won gold in the 100 and 200 Rio finals but Rylov won both titles in Tokyo.

-"I've got 15 thoughts, 13 of them would get me into a lot of trouble," said Murphy when asked by a reporter if he had any concerns about his races in relation to doping.
+"I've got 15 thoughts, 13 of them would get me into a lot of trouble," said Murphy when asked by a reporter shortly after his event if he had any concerns about his races in relation to doping.
 "It is what it is.
 I try not to get caught up in that.
-It is a huge mental drain on me to go throughout the year, that I am swimming in a race that's probably not clean and that is what it is. "
+It is a huge mental drain on me to go throughout the year, that I am swimming in a race that's probably not clean and that is what it is."

-When asked about Murphy's comments Rylov said: "I don't understand this suggestion.
-I was concentrating on the result."
-A Russian team spokesperson declined to comment on Murphy's remarks.
+Swiss swimmer Jeremy Desplanches, who won bronze in the men's 200m medley, said he had no concerns about his race.
+"Of course there are some strange cases.
+But when someone is better than you, it is so much easier to just say he has doped," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)